 How do you deal with the inevitable sales slump?

-It’s hard when it comes by, but in our organization, it’s not a surprise when it happens.
+It’s hard when it comes by, but in our organization, it’s not a surprise when a sales slump happens.
 What’s important is we have a system in place within managers and the team that is constantly a weekly one-on-one for half an hour every week.
 In that one-on-one, we don’t just talk about, “Hey, how’s your number?”

 We talk about people issues.
 We talk about personal issues.
 We talk about areas of development.